raymondr/raymondr.github.io/_posts/2022-04-14-electric-car-prius-comparison.markdown

 ---
 layout: post
-title:  "Tesla Prius Carbon and Doller Comparison"
+title:  "Tesla Prius Carbon and Dollar Comparison"
 excerpt: "Since buying a Tesla Y, I have often wondered how it compares from a carbon and dollar cost perspective."
 date:   2022-04-14